Kermadec Islands: Flora

-The islands are recognised by ecologists as a distinct ecoregion, the Kermadec Islands subtropical moist forests.
+The islands are recognised by the World Wildlife Fund as a distinct ecoregion, the Kermadec Islands subtropical moist forests.
 It is a tropical and subtropical moist broadleaf forests ecoregion, part of the Oceanian realm.
 The forests are dominated by the red-flowering Kermadec pōhutukawa, related to the pōhutukawa of New Zealand.
 The islands are home to 113 native species of vascular plants, of which 23 are endemic, along with mosses (52 native species), lichens and fungi (89 native species).
-Most of the plant species are derived from New Zealand, with others from the tropical Pacific.
+Most of the plant species are derived from New Zealand, with others having travelled over the Pacific.
 152 human-introduced species of plants have become established on the islands.

 Dense subtropical forests cover most of Raoul, and formerly covered Macauley.
-Metrosideros kermadecensis is the dominant forest tree, forming a 10 – 15-metre (30 – 50 foot) high canopy.
+Metrosideros kermadecensis is the dominant forest tree, forming a 10 – 15-metre (30 – 50-foot) high canopy.
 A native nīkau palm (Rhopalostylis baueri) is another important canopy tree.
-The forests had a rich understory of smaller trees, shrubs, ferns, and herbs, including Myrsine kermadecensis; Lobelia anceps, Poa polyphylla, Coprosma acutifolia, and Coriaria arborea.
+The forests have an understory of smaller trees, shrubs, ferns, and herbs, including Myrsine kermadecensis; Lobelia anceps, Poa polyphylla, Coprosma acutifolia, and Coriaria arborea.
 Two endemic tree ferns, Alsophila milnei and the rare and endangered Alsophila kermadecensis, are also found in the forests.

 Areas near the seashore and exposed to salt spray are covered by a distinct community of shrubs and ferns, notably Myoporum obscurum, Coprosma petiolata, Asplenium obtusatum, Cyperus ustulatus, Disphyma australe, and Ficinia nodosa.